-SAN FRANCISCO INTERNATIONAL AIRPORT AIRTRAIN AUTOMATED PEOPLE MOVER
+SAN FRANCISCO INTERNATIONAL AIRPORT AIRTRAIN AUTOMATED PEOPLE MOVER owned by the San Francisco Airports Commission and currently operated and maintained by Alstom.

 The San Francisco International Airport AirTrain APM system began operation on February 24, 2003, as a six-mile system.
-It operates 24 hours every day, providing free service throughout the San

-Francisco International Airport.
-The AirTrain was originally contracted to Bombardier as a design-build-operate-maintain project.
-The system is owned by the San Francisco Airports Commission and currently operated and maintained by Bombardier.
+It operates 24 hours every day, providing free service throughout the San Francisco International Airport.
+The AirTrain was originally contracted to Bombardier (now Alstom) as a designbuild-operate-maintain project.
+The system is